AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        for I in Workload'Range loop
           Put_Line (Integer'Image (Workload (I)));
        end loop;
-    end Greet;
+    end Unconstrained_Array_Example;

-The fact that the bounds of the array are not known is indicated by the ``Days range <>`` syntax.
-Given a discrete type ``Discrete_Type``, while using ``Discrete_Type`` for the index specifies that we are going to use this type as the type and the index and for the bounds, using ``Discrete_Type range <>`` means that we use this type for the type of the index but that the bounds are not yet constrained.
+The fact that the bounds of the array are not known is indicated by the :ada:`Days range <>` syntax.
+Given a discrete type :ada:`Discrete_Type`, if we use :ada:`Discrete_Type` for the index in an array type then :ada:`Discrete_Type` serves as the type of the index and comprises the range of index values for each array instance.

-Those array types are thus called unconstrained, and the bounds need to be provided at the moment of instantiation, as we can see in the example above.
+If we define the index as :ada:`Discrete_Type range <>` then :ada:`Discrete_Type` serves as the type of the index, but different array instances may have different bounds from this type

+An array type that is defined with the :ada:`Discrete_Type range <>` syntax for its index is referred to as an unconstrained array type, and, as illustrated above, the bounds need to be provided when an instance is created.

-The above example also shows more of the aggregate syntax: You can specify associations by name, by giving the value of the index on the left side of an arrow association. :ada:`1 => 2` hence means "assign value 2 to spot at index 1 in my array". :ada:`others => 8` means "assign value 8 to every spot that wasn't previously assigned in this aggregate".
+The above example also shows other forms of the aggregate syntax.
+You can specify associations by name, by giving the value of the index on the left side of an arrow association. :ada:`1 => 2` thus means
+"assign value 2 to the element at index 1 in my array". :ada:`others => 8` means
+"assign value 8 to every element that wasn't previously assigned in this aggregate".

 .. attention::
-    The box notation (``<>``) is commonly used as a wildcard or placeholder in Ada.
+    The so-called "box" notation (:ada:`<>`) is commonly used as a wildcard or placeholder in Ada.
 You will often see it when the meaning is "what is expected here can be anything".

 .. admonition:: In other languages

-    While superficially unconstrained arrays in Ada might look similar to variable length arrays in C, they are in reality much more powerful, because they're truly first class values in the language.
-You can pass them as parameters or return values in subprograms, and they carry their bounds inside the data type.
-This means that it is useless to pass the length of an array explictly along with the array, because it is accessible via the attributes demonstrated in the previous paragraph.
+    While unconstrained arrays in Ada might seem similar to variable length arrays in C, they are in reality much more powerful, because they're truly first-class values in the language.
+You can pass them as parameters to subprograms or return them from functions, and they implicitly contain their bounds as part of their value.
+This means that it is useless to pass the bounds or length of an array explictly along with the array, because they are accessible via the 'First, 'Last, 'Range and 'Length attributes explained earlier.

+Although different instances of the same unconstrained array type can have different bounds, a specific instance has the same bounds throughout its lifetime.
+This allows Ada to implement unbounded arrays efficiently; instances can be stored on the stack and do not require heap allocation as in languages like Java.

 Predefined array type: String
 -----------------------------

-A recurring theme in our introduction to Ada types has been the way important built-in types like :ada:`Boolean` or :ada:`Integer` have been built with the same facilities that are available to the user.
+A recurring theme in our introduction to Ada types has been the way important built-in types like :ada:`Boolean` or :ada:`Integer` are defined through the same facilities that are available to the user.
 This is also true for strings:
-The string type in Ada is a simple array.
+The String type in Ada is a simple array.

 Here is how the string type is defined in Ada: